 We’ve covered some of the intuitive music production software that are great for recording at home (check out our guide to drum replacement software if you’re after huge drum sounds without even needing a drum kit).

 But with home producers on the increase, we’re starting to see some really inspiring home setups which, aside from the ‘gear nerd’ factor, genuinely look like a great place to work.

-From cool decor to creative lighting, here are some of our favorite home studio setups we’ve seen.
+From cool decor to creative lighting to studio desks, here are some of our favorite home studio setups we’ve seen.

 Black and White

 The first home studio on our list is courtesy of @iamcurtisgriffin.
 We love the commitment to a completely black and white studio, even down to the monitors and futuristic chair.
 We can imagine finding no end of inspiration to finish that mix, or complete that song in this pristine space.

 We particularly love the Star Wars additions which, you guessed it, are all white!